Are our Wheaton dental veneers right for you?

 Finding the exceptional, artistic individuals is our job.
 We have spent a lot of time scouring the country looking for just the right people to work with.
 The thing we think separates our work from many other less lifelike veneers is the secondary and tertiary anatomy.
 These aren’t captured well in most photos but photos taken from different angles and different lighting can capture it.

-What are the steps to get Wheaton Dental Veneers?
+What are the steps to get your dental veneers?
+What is the process?

-Step 1a – Prior to receiving your smile enhancement with veneers you will be able to approve multiple versions of your new smile with us.
-For instance, we can make a computer image of your new smile.
+Step 1a – Prior to receiving your dental veneers you can see multiple versions of your new smile with us.
+We will need to take impressions and pictures of your teeth to do step 1 so step 1 may or may not take two visits.
+For instance, we can make a computer image of your new smile or you can try on temporary plastic versions.

-Step 1b – You can wear un-cemented temporary versions of your veneers for a few weeks, like this
+Step 1b – You can wear un-cemented temporary versions of your veneers for a few weeks, like these

 Next is when we actually must prepare the teeth for the veneers.

-Step 2 – You will have bonded temporary Wheaton dental veneers to try out while the lab is working on making your final ones.
+Step 2 – You will have bonded temporary dental veneers to try out while the lab is working on making your final ones.
+You will wear these for 3-4 weeks.
+Check out our temporary dental veneers page to see what temps look like.

 Step 3 – The last step is to try in the final veneers.
 We take photos and blow them up on my computer monitor and several key people in our office critique them.
 It is common for you to love your dental veneers as soon as tried on and want to keep them.
 However, we tell all our patients that Dr. Bauer makes the final decision as to whether they are perfect yet or they must go back to have some minor changes made.
 About half the time there are some minor tweaks that Dr. Bauer wants made.
 After both you and Dr. Bauer have discussed all the fine tuning that you want and we see and have fixed it all we bond your veneers in.